The dark matter content of Milky Way dwarf spheroidal galaxies: Draco, Sextans and Ursa Minor: Results

 The metallicity distributions show that the separation of two populations in three dSphs are mostly, but not entirely, determined by hard cuts in metallicity (gray dashed horizontal lines), as the total probability of a star within a population in Equation \ref{eq:probability} is also contributed by the dynamical probability.
 There are overlaps between the metallicity distributions of the two populations, with the low metallicity tail of the metal-rich population extending lower than the hard cut, and the high metallicity tail of the metal-poor population extending higher than the hard cut.
 Among the three dSphs, UMi has the most dominant metal-rich population, whereas Sextans features two populations with more comparable sizes.

 The two populations also differ in their global velocity distributions.
-Figure \ref{fig:vz_2sp} more clearly shows the first (mean LOSV) and second (LOSV dispersion) velocity moments of the two populations, in a similar manner as Figure \ref{fig:vz_1sp} for the single-population model, but the two stellar populations are shown in the two left (metal-poor) and two right (metal-rich) columns separately.
+Figure \ref{fig:vz_2sp} more clearly shows the first (mean LOSV) and second (LOSV dispersion) velocity moments of the two populations, similarly to Figure \ref{fig:vz_1sp} for the single-population model, but the two populations are shown in the two left (metal-poor) and two right (metal-rich) columns separately.
 Here we only show velocity moment profiles along major axes.

 For Draco, the two populations identified by the best-fit models (symbols with error bars) show similar mean velocity profiles, which indicate rotations around the minor axes but with different amplitudes.
 The best-fit model predicts different signs of rotations for the two populations in Sextans, which was also seen in Sculptor \citep{Zhu2016}.
 For UMi, rotation is only seen in the metal-poor population.
 However, the two populations show distinct velocity dispersion profiles in all three dSphs.
 The metal-poor populations are usually kinematically hotter, with negative gradients in their dispersion profiles that decrease with radius.
-On the other hand, velocity dispersion profiles of the metal-rich populations are kinematically colder and nearly flat, only slightly declining in outer regions for Sextans and UMi.
-These distinct properties of velocity dispersions of two populations are also consistent with those reported in previous studies \citep[e.g.][]{Pace2020}, in that the younger metal-rich population may involve more later formed stars in central regions which have more coherent motions, hence the velocity dispersions are decreased.
-On the other hand, the older metal-poor population is more relaxed.
+On the other hand, velocity dispersion profiles of the metal-rich populations are kinematically colder and more flattened.
+The distinct velocity dispersions of the two populations are also consistent with previous studies \citep[e.g.][]{Pace2020}, in that the later formed metal-rich population may have more coherent motions, hence the velocity dispersions are decreased.
+The older metal-poor population is more relaxed.